eda-ricercatore/admin-notes/skill-set/higher-end-roles/compiler-design-n-prog-analy.md

 	- GLOW
 	- XLA
 + skill set:
+	- We’re looking for an experienced Compiler Architect to help drive compiler improvements and hardware requirements.
+	- Analyze deep learning networks and develop compiler optimization algorithms for our hardware
+	- Performance tuning and analysis on different levels of the compiler
+	- Architect and implement compiler and optimization techniques for various neural networks
+	- Work closely with chip design team on hardware architecture
+	- Develop and maintain compiler tool chains
+	- Bachelors, Masters or Ph.D. or equivalent in Computer Science, Computer Engineering
+	- 3 to 5 years of relevant work in performance analysis and compiler optimization
+	- Experience with modern ML compiler technologies: ***MLIR, LLVM,  XLA, TVM, TensorRT***
+	- Experience with graph algorithms, combinatorial optimization techniques, quantization of Deep Learning models, compilation for multi-core architectures (GPU, FPGA, or systolic arrays)
+	- Excellent C/C++ programming and Python software design skills
+	- Knowledge of deep learning frameworks (***TensorFlow, PyTorch***)
+	- Experience with developing and analyzing neural network models
+	- Experience with ***CUDA, cuDNN***
++ skill set:
 	- The SiFive MLIR team's mission is to create a compiler technology that achieves cutting-edge performance without sacrificing quality and scalability.
 SiFive is an active participant in the RISC-V ecosystem that opens a vast opportunity to develop the next generation of computer architecture and compiler technology.
 SiFive engineers are active members and maintainers in many open source projects, and our mission is to work with and drive the RISC-V ecosystem.
 	- We are hiring a Director for our MLIR compiler activities, a person with proven experience in compiler technology targeting end-to-end application optimizations in domains such as Machine Learning and AI.
 The candidate should demonstrate a track record in leadership, cross-team collaboration, planning, and delivering high-quality compiler products.
 	- Grow and Lead a geographically distributed MLIR compiler team from the ground up